Josué Pesqueira: Return to Porto

 Josué agreed on a return to former side Porto on 29 May 2013, penning a four-year contract and moving alongside manager Paulo Fonseca.
 On 10 August he won his first club honour, coming on as a substitute in a 3–0 win over Vitória de Guimarães in the Supertaça Cândido de Oliveira, and scored his first goal for his new team a week later starting and netting through a penalty kick in a 3–1 victory at Vitória de Setúbal.

 Deemed surplus to requirements at Porto as practically all Portuguese players, Josué then spent 18 months on loan at Bursaspor.
-He made his Süper Lig debut on 30 August 2014, coming on as a late substitute in a 0–2 home loss to Galatasaray SK, and helped the team to the final of the Turkish Cup, notably contributing with a brace to a 3–2 away defeat of Samsunspor in the group phase on 24 December 2014.
+He made his Süper Lig debut on 30 August 2014, coming on as a late substitute in a 0–2 home loss to Galatasaray SK, and helped the team to the final of the Turkish Cup, notably contributing a brace to a 3–2 away defeat of Samsunspor in the group phase on 24 December 2014.
 On 26 January 2016, he returned to his homeland and was loaned to S.C.
 Braga for the rest of the campaign, netting against his parent club in the decisive match of the Taça de Portugal that was won in a penalty shootout for their first such title in half a century.

 On 23 August 2016, Josué returned to Turkey, joining Galatasaray on a season-long loan.
 He scored his first goal for the Istanbul-based team on 25 December, closing a 5–1 home win against Alanyaspor six minutes after replacing Eren Derdiyok.

-Later career
+Osmanlıspor and Akhisarspor

 Josué left Porto in August 2017, signing a two-year contract at Osmanlıspor again in Turkey's top flight.
 He was released in December, and resumed his career the following July with a deal of the same length at Akhisarspor.
 His side finished runners-up in the Turkish Cup to former club Galatasaray, with him scoring in both legs of a 5–2 aggregate victory over Kasımpaşa S.K. in the quarter-finals.
 In June 2019, however, after being relegated, he severed his ties to the organisation.

+Hapoel Be'er Sheva

 In September 2019, Josué signed for Hapoel Be'er Sheva F.C. of the Israeli Premier League for two years, joining compatriot Miguel Vítor.
 Later joined by David Simão, they won the State Cup in his first season, with him scoring in the semi-finals against Bnei Yehuda Tel Aviv F.C. on 10 June and the 2–0 final win over Maccabi Petah Tikva F.C. on 13 July.

 Josué and Vítor halved their salaries in May 2020 to stay in Israel for another year.
 Ten months later, he extended his stay for one more season.